-Though "time outs" have been known to work in the past, it can deprive your child from the opportunity to learn through communication when things get confusing.
+Though “time outs” have been known to work in the past, it can deprive your child of the opportunity to learn through communication when things get confusing.

 Allowing them the ability to interact can build resilience and develop healthy ways for them to regulate their emotions.